 For best results, a by-pass condenser should be used across the detector plate circuit in shunt to the "B" battery and the primary of the amplifying transformer, particularly if the detector circuit is of the regenerative type.

 Principles of audio-frequency amplification.-As has been previously explained, the grid in a vacuum tube acts as an interrupter to cause variations of current in the plate circuit.
-We also understand that the voltage applied to the primary winding of a transformer is increased in the secondary in the same ratio that the number of turns in the primary.
+We also understand that the voltage applied to the primary winding of a transformer is increased in the secondary in the same ratio that the number of turns in the secondary bears to the number of turns in the primary.